 And investors know their advisors are performing that task.
 This is not a situation where advisors are conducting business without their clients knowing about it.

-The incorrect or “I don’t know” responses in Educating Millionaires may just be a matter of failed understanding of terminology.
+The incorrect or “I don’t know” responses in The Financial Literacy Gap Among Millionaires may just be a matter of failed understanding of terminology.
 Clients may know what you are doing, they just may not know what it is called.

 Does that matter?
 Investors obviously need to know what you are doing with their money, but do they need to know the industry term for what you are doing?